Foundation Diet and Health

 The ratio of linoleic acid (omega-6) to alpha-linolenic acid (omega-3) in walnut oil 9 is just under 5:1 and can be considered healthy.
 A ratio of 1:1 would be ideal, but the current range for the Western diet is assumed to be between 15:1 and 20:1.
 10 So we usually consume enough or too much linoleic acid - with alpha-linolenic acid, you should consciously ensure that you consume it regularly (see next chapter).

 The vitamin K content in walnut oil is 15 µg/100g.
-A similar amount of vitamin K is found in raw cauliflower or a raw cucumber (16 µg/100g each).
+A similar amount of vitamin K is found in raw cauliflower or raw cucumber (16 µg/100g each).
 Since we consume much less than 100 g of oil per day, we only absorb tiny amounts of vitamin K from it.
-Olive oil has 60 µg/100g, which is four times as much.
-9
+Olive oil contains 60 µg/100g, four times as much.
+9 Tocopherol (vitamin E ) has an antioxidant effect, among other things.
+3,6

 The complete ingredients of walnut oil, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.